 Contrast Overrated And Underleveled

 - Final Fantasy IV features Palom and Porom, a pair of Half-Identical Twins with formidable Wonder Twin Powers that allow them to wipe out regular encounters in an eyeblink.
 They provide Cecil with some much needed support when he's separated from his main party, despite being only five years old.
 They're at least presented as magical prodigies, but their ability to take nearly as much damage as an armored, experienced knight captain with the power of darkness is unusual to say the least.

-- Final Fantasy VI has the main characters battle an entire empire and win, they even have the empire soldiers comment on how powerful they are while negotiating peace terms.
+- The main characters battle an entire empire and win; they even have the empire soldiers comment on how powerful they are while negotiating peace terms.
 Not long after this the main characters meet Strago and Relm.
 Strago at least is justified as being pretty Bad Ass in his youth, but Relm is an 8 year old painter who somehow manages to make a strong party member.
 This is partially justified for both of them, as they are both mage characters whose gift with magic is justified by their being descendents of warriors infused with magical power during the war of the magi.
-This, however, doesn't explain why Relm manages to be only a little weaker with her morning star than someone who was one of the world's top generals BEFORE she started to Level Grind (Celes being a Magic Knight character herself).
+This, however, doesn't explain why Relm manages to be only a little weaker with her morning star than someone who was one of the world's top generals before she started to Level Grind (Celes being a Magic Knight character herself).

 - While not as severe a case as the two listed above, Setzer may also aply.
 Setzer is a ....gambler.
 That's all he is, he gambles a lot and is good with airships.
 He joins the party right as the main characters are about to attack a major facility in the Empire's capital city, and proves competent with a sword (or throwing cards).